LMZimmer/gbm_bench/README.md

 ```

 ### Dockerfile
 As long as the container adheres to the directory structure outlined above, there are no further requirements to the container.
-An example docker file could be:
+An example Dockerfile could be:

 ```bash
 FROM <python:3.8-slim>